chakry-puru/Finger-detection-with-Histograms/README.md

 Using Histograms to mask the hand and detect fingers

-Using Histograms to mask the hand does not effect the lightining problem and also works on any skin color.
+Using Histograms to mask the hand works on any skin color and can be used in any lighting.

 :)